- You may accept all, some, or none of the student loan funds offered.

 - You must make scheduled monthly payments even if you do not receive a bill or coupon booklet.

-- First-time Stafford and Perkins borrowers must receive entrance counseling before funds can be disbursed.
+- First-time Stafford borrowers must receive entrance counseling before funds can be disbursed.